otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 #### Prekey Publication Message

-// TODO: should they be sent all at once?, shouldn't the submission be
-// one by one and each one of them have a MAC?
-How is the MAC going to
-// actually work?

-This is the message you send when you want to store prekey messages in the server.
+This is the message sent when you want to store/publish prekey messages to the Prekey Server.
+The maximum number of prekey messages that can be published at one is 255.

 A valid Prekey Publication message is generated as follows: